odow/SDDP.jl/docs/src/tutorial/06_warnings.md

   varies between models, but notice that `11.0` is quite close to `10.0` compared with `3.5` and `0.0`.

 This concludes our sixth tutorial for `SDDP.jl`.
-In our final basics tutorial, [Basic VII: modelling tips](@ref) we discuss some additional modelling tips.
+You're now ready to start solving multistage stochastic programs with SDDP.jl!